-For men and women who would like to improve the look of scars and fine lines, improve their complexion, or encourage hair growth without surgery, microneedling offers a minimally invasive solution that’s convenient and effective.
+For men and women who would like to improve the look of scars and find lines, improve their complexion or stimulate collagen and elastin production, Microneedling offers a minimally invasive solution that’s convenient and effective.
 While the procedure has been available since 1994, it has recently experienced a surge of popularity for its versatility and the results it is able to achieve for patients with a range of concerns.
 Philip Schoenfeld, MD, FACS, is pleased to offer microneedling at his award-winning practice Renu in Chevy Chase, MD.

 Table of Contents